 - The blood pressure in veins is less than that in arteries.

-If you happen to be one of those people who have an inherent aversion towards being pricked by sharp things, like needles and syringes, then you probably understand the misery of being injected.
-Even when you’re well aware that you are getting an injection for your own good, the idea of getting pricked still makes you cringe, cry, vomit, or even pass out!
+If you are one of those people with an intense aversion to being pricked by sharp things like needles and syringes, then you probably understand the misery of being injected.
+Even if you understand that the injection is for your own good, the idea of getting pricked still makes you cry, vomit, or even faint!

-Before we get into answering that question, perhaps we should understand a bit more about arteries and veins.
-The way a coin has its two sides, blood vessels have two distinct and opposite (in form of function) blood vessels.
+Before answering this question, perhaps we should understand a little more about arteries and veins.
+Just as a coin has two sides, blood vessels have two different and opposite (in the form of function) blood vessels.

 Arteries are blood vessels that carry blood from the heart to the entire body.
-The blood is ‘mostly’ oxygenated in arteries.
-I say ‘mostly’ because there are two exceptions where arteries carry deoxygenated blood.
-First is the Pulmonary artery where it carries blood from the heart to lungs and second is the Umbilical artery which carries the blood from fetus to the placenta.
-Arteries are also responsible for carrying nutrients to the cells.
+In arteries, the blood is ‘mostly’ oxygenated.
+I say “mostly” because there are two exceptions where arteries carry deoxygenated blood.
+First is the pulmonary artery, which transports blood from the heart to the lungs, and second is the umbilical artery, which carries blood from the fetus to the placenta.
+Arteries are also responsible for transporting nutrients to the cells.

-Veins are blood vessels that carry blood from the body to the heart.
-And again, it ‘mostly’ carries deoxygenated blood.
+Veins are blood vessels that transport the blood from the body to the heart, and again, it ‘mostly’ carries deoxygenated blood.
 The pulmonary and umbilical veins carry oxygenated blood to the heart.
 The veins have valves present in them.
 These valves prevent backflow (Flow in the reverse direction).
-Veins are also less muscular in comparison to arteries.
+Veins are also less muscular than arteries.

-The process followed to draw blood is Phlebotomy.
-It is not an easy task and takes practice to perfect the process!
-Let’s look at the process step-by-step.
+The process is called phlebotomy.
+It is not an easy task and requires practice to perfect the process!
+Let’s look at the process step by step.

-- The first step is to identify the vein.
-The most common vein for adults is the median cubital vein.
-It’s a large vessel which makes drawing blood easier.
-It also gives excellent results if the blood is drawn properly.
+- The first step is to identify a vein.
+The most common vein in adults is the median cubital vein.
+It is a large vessel that makes drawing blood easier.
+It also provides excellent results if the blood is drawn correctly.

 - Next up are supplies.
-All the needed supplies need to be with you before you begin the procedure.
-Supplies include Blood-drawing needles, tourniquet, collection tubes, hand sanitizer, alcohol swabs, adhesive bandage, gauze and blood transfer device.
+All necessary supplies must be with you before the procedure begins.
+Supplies include Blood-drawing needles, tourniquet, collection tubes, hand disinfectants, alcohol swabs, adhesive bandages, gauze, and blood transfer equipment.

-- The next step is to actually draw the blood.
+- The next step is to draw the blood.

-- We begin by hyperextending the arm of the patient and putting the tourniquet around 3-4 inches from the site.
+- We begin by hyperextending the patient’s arm and putting the tourniquet around 3-4 inches from the site.
 Tell the patient to form a fist and keep it tight.